mas-bandwidth/udp/010/README.md

 I love https://datapacket.com.
 They are an excellent bare metal hosting company.
 Picking the fattest bare metal server they have with a 40GB bandwidth plan, there are no ingress or egress bandwidth charges past the the monthly cost.

-On bare metal with a 40GB NIC we can handle the amount of traffic easily with XDP.
-The XDP program runs in native mode, whereas on google cloud it runs in SKB mode, so it's slower.
-There's also no virtualization overhead.
-All the cores on the bare metal are dedicated exclusively to doing the XDP work and you can tune the system as needed.
+Using XDP I can hit line rate on a 10G, 40G or 100G NIC.

-More about XDP here: https://mas-bandwidth.com/xdp-for-game-programmers/
+100 packets per-second * 1M players = 100M packets per-second is pretty close to line rate for a 100G NIC for 100 byte packets.
+Assume I could request 100G bandwidth at twice the price.
+This is a bit too close for comfort, so I'd probably double up and get a second machine and load balance between them, so now the cost is 4X.

-The total cost for 1M clients is now: $8,430 USD per-month.
+The total cost for 1M clients is now: $33,720 USD per-month.

-$1,746,010 / $8,430 = 207X reduction in cost.
+$1,746,010 / $33,720 = 50X reduction in cost.

 Can we take it even further?
 Yes!